 Sophie joined the RGI team in January 2021 as Personal Assistant to the CEO.
 She has previously managed the communication for a sustainability project funded by the Creative Europe Programme of the European Union and has experience in advocacy and event management.
 Sophie holds degrees in Politics and International Relations (BA) and Media, Communications and International Journalism (MA) from the Universities of Bristol and Glasgow.

-Andrzej has been working at RGI since June 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
+Andrzej has been working at RGI since May 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
 In his work he combines aspects derived from social and political realities with the functioning of the energy systems.
-Currently, he is managing the Sustainable Energy Transitions Laboratory (SENTINEL) project, aiming to improve existing energy models by applying diversified stakeholders' perspectives to them.
-He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD degree at the Bavarian School of Public Policy at the Technical University of Munich.
+Currently, he is managing two Horizon 2020 projects: SENTINEL and WHY, aiming to improve existing and develop new energy models by applying diversified stakeholders' perspectives to them.
+He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD at the Bavarian School of Public Policy at the Technical University of Munich.

 Himakshi joined RGI in June 2020 and is responsible for the financial management, reporting, and budgeting of RGI.
 She is an Associate of the Institute of Chartered Accountants of India.
 Himakshi has previously held several positions in the private sector within Accounting and Finance Management bringing experience of forecasting, financial statements preparation, and project financing.
 Her most recent position was as an External Auditor with a large auditing firm where she was solely responsible for the examination of Financial Statements as per the regulatory and statutory requirements.

 Liam joined RGI in June 2019 as part of the communication team.
-He has experience in public relations, research (agroecology, European higher education), teaching and sustainable development and has spent time working in various European countries as well as in Peru.
+As of 2021, he is responsible for the coordination of two national TSO/NGO collaboration projects in Germany and one project in Ireland.
+He is also the contact person for topics relating to nature protection and ecosystem restoration.
+He has previously worked in public relations, research, teaching and sustainable development.
 Liam holds degrees in Modern Languages (BA - German, Spanish and French with Dutch) and Environment, Development and Policy (MA) from the Universities of Newcastle and Sussex (UK) respectively.